Moore–Penrose inverse

-A common use of the pseudoinverse is to compute a "best fit" (least squares) solution to a system of linear equations that lacks a solution (see below under § Applications).
+A common use of the pseudoinverse is to compute a "best fit" (least squares) approximate solution to a system of linear equations that lacks an exact solution (see below under § Applications).

 Another use is to find the minimum (Euclidean) norm solution to a system of linear equations with multiple solutions.
 The pseudoinverse facilitates the statement and proof of results in linear algebra.

-The pseudoinverse is defined and unique for all matrices whose entries are real or complex numbers.
+The pseudoinverse is defined for all rectangular matrices whose entries are real or complex numbers.
+Given a rectangular matrix with real or complex entries, its pseudoinverse is unique.

 It can be computed using the singular value decomposition.
 In the special case where $A$ is a normal matrix (for example, a Hermitian matrix), the pseudoinverse $A^+$ annihilates the kernel of $A$ and acts as a traditional inverse of $A$ on the subspace orthogonal to the kernel.

 Notation

 In the following discussion, the following conventions are adopted.